Chinese Studies Minor

 - CNST 1000, China and the Chinese (three credit hours)

-Note: CNST 1000 should be taken toward the beginning of the minor, and CNST 4000 should be taken toward the completion of required coursework.
+Note: CNST 1000 should be taken toward the beginning of the minor.
 Students must take a minimum of five credit hours of Chinese language courses.

-An additional 10 hours of coursework should be selected from the following list of courses:
+An additional 13 hours of coursework should be selected from the following list of possible courses: